FlynnLeeGit/webpack-hot-release/readme.md

 webpack.config.js

-- should support git
+- should use git
-- should
+- should use history mode with spa router

 ```js
 const WebpackHotReleasePlugin = require("webpack-hot-release/plugin");